European Fisheries Control Agency: Pennant

 Despite not having a civil ensign, the EU's Fishery Inspection teams display a blue and yellow pennant.
 The pennant is flown by inspection vessels in EU waters.
-The flag is triangular and quartered blue and yellow and The flag is triangular and quartered blue and yellow according to Annex XXVIII to Commission Implementing Regulation (EU) No 404/2011.
+The flag is triangular and quartered blue and yellow according to Annex XXVIII to Commission Implementing Regulation (EU) No 404/2011.
 There are no other variants or alternative flags used by the EU (in contrast to countries which have presidential, naval and military variants).